cta-observatory/ctapipe/docs/getting_started/index.rst

     $ cd ctapipe

-You now need to tell Git that this repo where the main ctapipe repository is:
+If you are using a fork, the default remote repository will be the one in your user account on GitHub.
+To be able to synchronize with the official copy in the cta-observatory account, you need to add an upstream remote as follows:

 .. code-block:: console

     $ git remote add upstream https://github.com/cta-observatory/ctapipe.git

-If that worked, then you should see a *upstream* target in addition to *origin* when typing ``git remote -v``.
+If that worked, you should see an *upstream* remote in addition to *origin* when typing ``git remote -v``.

 To get changes from the main repository, run: